google/ExoPlayer/faqs.md

 #### How do I get smooth animation/scrolling of video? ####

-`SurfaceVie`w rendering wasn't properly synchronized with view animations until Android N. On earlier releases this could result in unwanted effects when a SurfaceView was placed into scrolling container, or when it was subjected to animation.
+`SurfaceView` rendering wasn't properly synchronized with view animations until Android N. On earlier releases this could result in unwanted effects when a SurfaceView was placed into scrolling container, or when it was subjected to animation.
 Such effects included the `SurfaceView`'s contents appearing to lag slightly behind where it should be displayed, and the view turning black when subjected to